travijuu/chess-project/README.md

-chess-project
+chess-project (CTIS 255)
 =========================

-Chess game by using html, css and javascript
+This is a chess game with a simple AI by using html, css and javascript for school project